 A redesign to the speech pathology facilities on the Albury Campus in the Community Engagement and Wellness Centre have include videoconference equipment into three clinic rooms with digital observation for supervision.
 The expansion of outreach services incorporating the use of telehealth will provide students with more direct patient interaction.

-The facilities were officially open on Thursday 25th July 2019 with staff, students, local health providers and organisations attending to view the equipment and tour the rooms.
+The facilities were officially opened on Thursday 25 July 2019 with staff, students, local health providers and organisations attending to view the equipment and tour the rooms.